5argon/NotchSolution/README.md

 ### Orientation Type

 If your application supports both portrait and landscape you could choose `DualOrientation` here.
 But such a game is rare so the default value is `SingleOrientation`.
+The choice will only show up if your Player Settings is configured such that both orientations are possible.

 When you use `DualOrientation` your prior padding settings will become the portrait ones, and you will get a separated landscape paddings to setup.
 Your previous orientation will no longer applied to landscape orientation.
 If you switch back to `SingleOrientation` the portrait paddings works for both orientations again.